philFernandez/cpp_0102/README.md

 #Assignment01, question 02: Intro to C++ San Joaquin Delta College
+###This program calculates the average of 3 test scores
-The solution can be found in the Question02 folder inside the source.cpp file.
+The solution can be found in Question02/Source.cpp.